haoxins/haoxins.github.io/archived/2021-graph-powered-machine-learning.md

     principle can be used to make a recommendation based on the tastes of connected users.

+* *Graph-powered* **data management** features include
+  - **Connected sources of truth**: Graphs allow you to merge multiple data sources into a single uniform, connected dataset ready for the training phase.
+  - This feature represents a great advantage by reducing *data sparsity*, increasing the amount of data available, and simplifying data management.
+  - **Knowledge graphs**: Building on the previous idea, knowledge graphs provide a homogeneous data structure for combining not only data sources, but also prediction models, manually provided data, and external sources of knowledge.
+  - The resulting data is machine ready and can be used during training, prediction, or visualization.
+  - **Fast data access**: Tables provide a single access pattern related to row and column filters.
+    *Graphs*, on the other hand, provide multiple access points to the same set of data.
+  - This feature improves performance by reducing the amount of data to be accessed to the baseline minimum for the specific set of needs.
+  - **Data enrichment**: In addition to making it easy to extend existing data with external sources, the schemaless nature of graphs and the access patterns provided within graph databases help with data cleaning and merging.
+  - **Feature selection**: Identifying relevant features in a dataset is key in several machine learning tasks, such as classification.
+  - By providing fast access to data and multiple query patterns, graphs speed feature identification and extraction.

+* *Graph-powered* **data analysis** features include
+  - **Graph algorithms**: Several types of graph
 ## Graph data engineering

 ## Graphs in machine learning applications